This post may contain affiliate links. Read our disclosure here.

 Surprisingly, Minneapolis is becoming one of the most popular cities in the US to travel to.
 Most wouldn’t think of traveling there, but Minneapolis is quickly becoming one of the coolest places to be and is fast becoming a cultural hotspot!
 While there are over a hundred different free things to do in the Twin Cities, we’ve compiled a list of 25.
 So grab your bags and let’s go!

 This is a great collection of art and is free every day (except Mondays when it’s closed)!
-It has artworks and artefacts from all over the world and all different time periods.
-Then you can grab a coffee from Spyhouse Coffee a few streets over after your visit (Minneapolis is ranked number 7 in the US for best coffee city!).
+It has artworks and artifacts from all over the world and all different time periods.
+Then you can grab a coffee from Spyhouse Coffee a few streets over after your visit (Minneapolis is ranked number 11 in the US for best coffee city!).

 It’s the perfect place to indulge your inner botanist.
 This beautiful place is right next to Lake Harriet where you can enjoy an afternoon full of amazing flowers.